Conductivity Enhancement in a Diffusive Fermi Liquid due to Bose-Einstein Condensation of Magnons

-The current-current correlator to leading order gives the standard Drude result $\s_D=\s_0k_F\ell$, where $\s_0=e^2/h$.
-To second-order in $\cJ$ and upon disorder averaging, Fig.~\ref{fig4} depicts the leading contributing diagrams, i.e., those accommodating maximal diffuson (i.e., ladder) insertions shown in the figure as grey bands.
-The wavy lines denote spin fluctuations, and the solid lines represent the electron propagator computed within the self-consistent Born approximation, $G^R_\bk(\w)=(\w-\xi_\bk/\hbar+\io/2\tau)^{-1}$, where $\xi_\bk=\hbar^2k^2/2m-\mu$ and $\tau$ is the elastic scattering time.
-The circles represent the standard current vertex.
+The current-current correlator to leading order gives the Drude result $\s_D=\s_0k_F\ell$, where $\s_0=e^2/h$.
+To second-order in $\cJ$ and upon disorder averaging, Figs.~\ref{fig3}(a-e) depicts the leading contributing diagrams.
+Gray bands represent diffusons (i.e., ladders), the wavy lines the spin fluctuations, and the solid lines denote the electron propagator obtained within the Born approximation, $G^R_{\bk\s}(\w)=(\w-\xi_{\bk\s}/\hbar+\io/2\tau)^{-1}$, where $\xi_{\bk\s}=\hbar^2k^2/2m-\mu+\s\hbar\w_Z/2$ and $\tau$ is the elastic scattering time.
+The circles represent the usual current vertex.

-An impurity ladder, depicted in Fig.~\ref{fig3}(a), is formally given by $(2\p g_0\tau^2\hbar)^{-1}(Dq^2\pm\io\w)^{-1}\de_{\s_1\s_2}\de_{\s_3\s_4}$, where the $+$ ($-$) sign obtains when the propagators on the top side of the ladder are retarded (advanced) and on the bottom side are advanced (retarded), $D=v_F^2\ta/2$ is the 2D diffusion constant, and $g_0=m/2\pi\hbar^2$ is the 2D density of states per spin of the metal.
-In Fig.~\ref{fig4}, each bare spin vertex is dressed by this impurity ladder [see Fig.~\ref{fig3}(b)], thus resulting in the renormalized vertex $\s^\al(Dq^2\pm\io\w)^{-1}$ (depicted as filled diamonds), where $\al=x,y,z$ labels the spin orientation.
-The dressed spin vertex is traceless in spin space; therefore, the symmetry of the interaction causes any fermion particle-hole bubble containing only a single interaction, i.e., the so-called Hartree diagrams, to vanish~\cite{syzranovPRL12}.
-These diagrams have therefore been excluded from Fig.~\ref{fig4}.
+The Zeeman splitting, $\hbar\w_Z=\hbar\tilde\g B+\cJ S$ ($\tilde\g$ being the gyromagnetic ratio of the metal and $S$ the total spin in the magnetic unit cell), has two contributions: first term due to the external field and the second due to the static magnetization of the FI.
+This splitting generates a shift in the diffuson pole whenever spins on the upper and lower branches are antiparallel, i.e., the diffuson [depicted in Fig.~\ref{fig3}(f)] reads $(2\p g_0\tau^2\hbar)^{-1}[Dq^2\pm\io(\w+(\s_1-\s_3)\w_Z/2)]^{-1}\de_{\s_1\s_2}\de_{\s_3\s_4}$, where the $+$ ($-$) sign obtains when the propagators on the top side of the ladder are retarded (advanced) and on the bottom side are advanced (retarded), $D=v_F^2\ta/2$ is the diffusion constant, and $g_0=m/2\pi\hbar^2$ is the density of states per spin of the metal.
+In Figs.~\ref{fig3}(a-e), each bare spin vertex is dressed by this impurity ladder [see Fig.~\ref{fig3}(g)], thus resulting in the renormalized vertex $\G^\al$ (depicted as filled diamonds), where $\al=x,y,z$ labels the spin orientation (see Supplemental Material)~\footnote{The dressed spin vertex is traceless in spin space; therefore, the symmetry of the interaction causes any fermion particle-hole bubble containing only a single interaction, i.e., the so-called Hartree diagrams, to vanish~\cite{syzranovPRL12}.
+These diagrams have therefore been excluded from Fig.~\ref{fig3}(a-e).}.